-In all likelihood, such person would not be a very good financial analyst initially, but would learn a lot.
-So in the short term, such a person would earn less money and have less prestige.
+In all likelihood, such a person would not be a very good financial analyst initially but would learn a lot.
+So, in the short term, such a person would earn less money and have less prestige.
 But in the long run, how many finance people do you know that know sales?
-How many sales people do you know that know finance cold?
+How many salespeople do you know that know finance cold?
 This rare combination of skills doesn’t get created out of the blue.
 Someone had to go learn both types of skills.

 Staying in the Zone of Discomfort requires an investment of time, energy and/or money.
 When you are in the Zone of Discomfort, it is not easy.
 You are doing many things that don’t (yet) come naturally.